imsarahf/imsarahf/README.md

 MSIS Graduate Student @ Georgia State University | Full Stack Developer & Data Science I am a graduate student in Information Systems (MSIS) at Georgia State University, with concentration in AI for Data-Driven Business

-Currently, I am expanding my knowledge of AI and Business's involvement in technology, to combine with my software engineerng background.
+\nCurrently, I am expanding my knowledge of AI and Business's involvement in technology, to combine with my software engineerng background.

 🎓 Education
 Master of Science in Information Systems (MSIS)